NREL/EnergyPlus/design/FY2016/OperationalFaultsModeling_PhaseIII.md

 The proposed models aim to simulate and evaluate the faults occurred at the "operation" phase.
 We assume that these faults don't exist during the "design" phase, and therefore, the fault model should have no effect on any sizing related simulations, including the traditional sizing calculations and the coincident sizing calculations.

 2) Effect on plant/airside convergence:
 For most cases, the chiller faults should only affect the plant loop performance and have no impact on the air loop performance or zone temperatures.
-Although the chiller supply temperature and chiller PLR may differ from the fault-free cases, we think the plant controls (e.g., bypass control) should be able to ensure the correct heat transfer to the air side.
+Although the chiller supply temperature and chiller PLR may differ from the fault-free cases, the plant controls (e.g., bypass control) should be able to ensure the correct heat transfer to the air side.
 We think the faults will lead to a situation that is similar to that in an over-sized or under-sized system.
-Since the over-sized and under-sized situations can be well handled by the current plant/airside controllers, we think the faulty-sensor cases should also be well handled and hopefully don't influence the plant/airside convergence.
+Since the over-sized and under-sized situations can be well handled by the current plant/airside controllers, the faulty-sensor cases should also be well handled and hopefully don't influence the plant/airside convergence.
 We will keep an eye on the convergence during the test.
 In addition, we will try to avoid any unrealistic extremes, e.g., set a limit for the sensor offset.

 **Comment:**